bioinf-mcb/mgg_prophages/README.md

 ## __Details__ (preliminary)

 <div align="justify">
 Tool detects prophages in bacterial genomes by using two complementary tools: VirSorter and PhiSpy.
 Primary prophage detection is any region detected the tools as a prophage.
 Subsequently, detections are collapsed (union) decontaminated from bacterial DNA and their completeness and confidence of completeness estimation.
 Prophage locations are returned as bp positions.
+Make sure that VirSorter returns results (folders for specific genomes should contain any files).
 </div><br>

 Other info (to be organized):